Voodoo (opera): Response

-In general the reviewer found the plot complex but believable, while the libretto was generally good but at times "a trifle lavish."
+In general, the reviewer found the plot complex but believable, while the libretto was generally good but at times "a trifle lavish."
 Of the singers, the review noted Doris Trotman's "rich soprano" while Carlotta Freeman was good but with "weak high notes."
 While calling Valdo Freeman and Thomas R. Hall "the best voices of the evening," the review opined that "the performance was earnest rather than polished."

-Writing in the Hartford Courant Pierre Key reported that the production was "feeble" and "amateurish."
+Writing in the Hartford Courant, Pierre Key reported that the production was "feeble" and "amateurish."
 But his estimation of the score was more positive: "A degree of rhythmic invention and facility for instrumental color are excellences this composer has."
 The New York Times also felt that the "production [was] amateur in spirit."
-The unnamed reviewer noted "The composer utilizes themes from spirituals, Southern melodies and jazz rhythms which, combined with traditional Italian operatic forms, produce a curiously naive mélange of varied styles."
+The unnamed reviewer noted, "The composer utilizes themes from spirituals, Southern melodies, and jazz rhythms which, combined with traditional Italian operatic forms, produce a curiously naive mélange of varied styles."

 Writing for the Chicago Tribune, Alfred Frankenstein found the book formless (which he admitted was true of many operas) with most of the action taking place in the opera's final act, making the first two acts seem inconsequential.
-He criticized of the use of language among the characters, the leads singing in proper English while subsidiary characters sang in "Negro dialect."
+He criticized the use of language among the characters, the leads singing in proper English while subsidiary characters sang in "Negro dialect."
 He particularly condemned archaic-sounding language, such as the line "Ah, could I to thy for [my] life but restore."
-Frankenstein then continued his review by describing the stresses carried by African Americans who must navigate a combination of racial inferiority and racial pride.
-He contended that these opposing forces can be heard in Voodoo as one hears the influences of Edward MacDowell, Richard Wagner and Harry Burleigh as well as spirituals, although Freeman's musical expression was hampered by the poor libretto.
-Frankenstein concludes on a condescending note recommending that Freeman read the music history of various nationalities as a means of raising African Americans' position within musical art.
+Frankenstein then continued his review by describing the stresses carried by African-Americans who must navigate a combination of racial inferiority and racial pride.
+He contended that these opposing forces can be heard in Voodoo as one hears the influences of Edward MacDowell, Richard Wagner, and Harry Burleigh as well as spirituals, although Freeman's musical expression was hampered by the poor libretto.
+Frankenstein concludes on a condescending note recommending that Freeman read the music history of various nationalities as a means of raising African-Americans' position within musical art.

-The African American press had more understanding words to say about the opera.
-The New York Amsterdam News highlighted how Freeman had to pay for the production with his own funding, and questioned why the African American community wasn't more supportive.
-A letter from a reader also questioned why more African Americans did not attend the opera.
+The African-American press had more understanding words to say about the opera.
+The New York Amsterdam News highlighted how Freeman had to pay for the production with his own funding and questioned why the African-American community wasn't more supportive.
+A letter from a reader also questioned why more African-Americans did not attend the opera.

 Echoing the uneven musical style in other reviews, the Baltimore Afro-American noted that "the opera is not perfect."
 Its dependence on familiar styles resulted in the "impression of lacking a genuine authenticity and that it depends too much on outside influences to be completely Negro."

-The appearance of Voodoo inspired other African American operas to surface.
-Just a month after the opera's premiere Billboard announced presentation of Deep Harlem, "another negro opera," to be produced by actor/director Earl Dancer.
+The appearance of Voodoo inspired other African-American operas to surface.
+Just a month after the opera's premiere, Billboard announced a presentation of Deep Harlem, "another negro opera," to be produced by actor/director Earl Dancer.